stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 "/^(***[a-z0-9_\.-]***+)@(***[\da-z\.-]***+)\.(***[a-z\.]***{2,6})$/"

-Bracket Expressions in a regular expression, noted as `[...]`, are use to contain a character, or character class, that should be matched in the search.
+Bracket Expressions in a regular expression, noted as `[...]`, are use to contain a character, or character set, that should be matched in the search.
 In the email match regex, we utilize three bracket expressions including `[a-z0-9_\.-]`,`[\da-z\.-]`, and `[a-z\.]`.

 These bracket expressions are important to ensure certain character sets are grouped properly.

 #### Example

-If we were to remove the brackets from the previous example and use the regular expression `/^(a-z0-9_\.-+)@(\da-z+)\.com$/` on the email strings `hello-world42@gmail.com`, we would return nothing since we are not matching a character set.
+If we were to remove the brackets from the previous example and use the regular expression `/^(a-z0-9_\.-+)@(\da-z+)\.com$/` on the email string `hello-world42@gmail.com` we would return nothing since we are not matching a character set.

 ### Greedy and Lazy Match

-Greedy and Lazy Match in a regular expression are a form of quantifiers that will specify how many times a character, or character class, will match and is typically noted by a `.+` or `.*` for greedy and `.+?` or `.*?` for lazy.
+Greedy and lazy matches in a regular expression are a form of quantifiers that will specify how many times a character, or character set, will match and is typically noted by a `.+` or `.*` for greedy and `.+?` or `.*?` for lazy.

 #### Example

 Since there are no greedy or lazy matches in the email matching regex, we won't get into too much detail.
 Let's use the regular expression `<.+>` and `<.+?>` on the string `<a>hello world</a>`.
-The greedy match will include the whole string `<a>hello world</a>` while the lazy match will only include the `<a>` and `</a>`.
+The greedy match will include the whole string `<a>hello world</a>` while the lazy match will only include the `<a>` and `</a>` (i.e., limits the search to each individual set of <>).

 ### Boundaries

-Boundaries in a regular expression, such as `^` or `\b`, represent the position of a character, or character set, in a string.
+Boundaries in a regular expression such as `^` or `\b` represent the position of a character, or character set, in a string.
 Similar to anchors, boundaries are important to define where a specific match should occur.

 #### Example

 Since we have reviewed anchors previously and no other boundaries occur in the email matching regex, we won't get into too much detail.
 Here are a few examples:
-- `\b` Matches the position between a character(s) and non-character (e.g., `\bcat\b` will only match the exact word "cat" and not if cat is part of a large word)
+- `\b` Matches the position between a character(s) and non-character (e.g., `\bcat\b` will only match the exact word "cat" and will not match "cat" if it part of a large word like "catfish").
 - `^` and `$` Match the beginning and end of the string, respectively.

-### Back-references

 ### Look-ahead and Look-behind

-Look-ahead and Look-behind are features in a regular expression that matches specific patterns that are followed by other specific patterns without including the other pattern.
+Look-ahead and look-behind are features in a regular expression that match specific patterns that are followed by other specific patterns without including the other pattern.
 There are four main expressions including positive `?=` and negative `?!` look-ahead and positive `?<=` and negative `?<!` look-behind.

 #### Example

 There are no positive/negative look-ahead/behind features in the email matching regex, but the concept is very intriguing, so there are a few examples below.
-Feel free to skip this section if needed.
+Feel free to skip this section.

 - `Positive Look-Ahead` Matches a specific pattern only if another specific pattern follows it, but only includes the original pattern.
 For example, the regex `/apple(?= pie)/` would return ***apple*** if the string was `apple pie` and would return nothing if the string was `apple slices`.
 - `Negative Look-Ahead` Doesn't match a specific pattern if another specific pattern follows it.
 For example, the regex `/apple(?! pie)/` would return nothing if the string was `apple pie` and would return ***apple*** if the string was `apple slices`.